editor-rs/vscode-rust/doc/cargo_command_execution.md

 * `"rust.runArgs"`
 * `"rust.testArgs"`

-The type of these configuration parameters is an array of strings.

-These configuration parameters specify arguments which are passed to an appropriate command.

-It is useful when you want the extension to execute `cargo build --features some_feature`.
+These parameters each take an array of strings.
+For example, you could configure the extension to execute `cargo build --features some_feature`.

-These configuration parameters are used when one of the following commands is invoked:
+These parameters are used when one of the following commands is invoked:

 * `"Cargo: Build"`
 * `"Cargo: Check"`